-NIDCR 2030 established five priority areas and accompanying goals, which were used to organize the 2020-2025 Strategic Plan.
+The NIDCR 2030 visioning initiative established five priority areas and accompanying goals, which were used to organize the 2020-2025 Strategic Plan.

-NIDCR is very grateful for the thoughtful and detailed comments and suggestions it received in response to the Request for Information (RFI) published on July 10, 2019.
-The purpose of the RFI was to solicit feedback on the priority areas and goals and suggest specific initiatives, programs, or research questions to accomplish the goal and metrics to measure progress.
+To this end, NIDCR released a Request for Information (RFI) published on July 10, 2019.
+The purpose of the RFI was to solicit feedback on the five priority areas and goals and suggest specific initiatives, programs, or research questions to accomplish the goal and metrics to measure progress.

 For each priority area we received the following number of responses: